robin-raymond/zax.io/strong-weak.md

 Pointers marked as `strong` will automatically track the lifetime of an allocated type by performing [reference counting](https://en.wikipedia.org/wiki/Reference_counting) so when the last common reference to a type's instance is discarded, the type becomes deallocated.

 The `strong` pointers are a form of [smart pointer](https://en.wikipedia.org/wiki/Smart_pointer) logic as a tool to ensure the lifetime of an type's instance is destroyed when the last referencing pointer is discarded.
-A [`weak` reference](https://en.wikipedia.org/wiki/Weak_reference) can be used to prevent circular dependencies by detecting when a type's instance kept alive by a `strong` pointer is still alive or already destroyed.
+A [`weak` reference](https://en.wikipedia.org/wiki/Weak_reference) can be used to prevent circular dependencies by detecting when a type's instance kept is  alive by a `strong` pointer or already destroyed.
 The usage of `weak` references is a common technique to prevent memory leakage issue as `strong` pointers are not automatically [garbage collected](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)).

-Thread safety for the reference counting mechanism and `weak` pointer referencing is guaranteed.
+Thread safety for the reference counting mechanism `strong` and `weak` pointer referencing is guaranteed.
 When a `strong` pointer is assigned to new variables across threads, the reference counting mechanism does not require thread barriers to ensure the count is kept accurate.
-Concurrency of the lifetime is kept accurate across threads.
-However, this does not imply accessing the contents of a `strong` pointer has any concurrency protection.
-If two threads modify the contents of type's instance pointed to by a `strong` pointer, the contents can have concurrency issues.
+The lifetime is maintained using atomic operations and concurrency of the lifetime is kept accurate across threads.
+However, this does not imply accessing the contents of a `strong` pointer has any concurrency protection or safety guarantees.
+If two threads modify the contents of type's instance pointed to by a `strong` pointer at the same time, the contents can have concurrency issues as well as undefined behaviors.

 ### `strong` versus `handle` pointers

-Pointers marked as `strong` operate in the same manner as [`handle` pointers](handle.md) with a few key differences.
-Whereas `strong` pointers have a `weak` counterpart, `handle` pointers do not have `weak` pointers counterparts.
+Pointers marked as `strong` operate in the same manner as [`handle` pointers](handle-hint.md) with a few key differences.
+Whereas `strong` pointers have a `weak` counterpart, `handle` pointers have `hint` pointer counterparts.
 Pointers marked as `strong` have thread safety properties related to the lifetime of the instance whereas `handle` pointers do not.

-Due to the overhead because of thread safety guarantees for `strong` pointers, handle pointers are more efficient at the cost of thread safety.
+Due to the overhead because of thread safety guarantees for `strong` pointers, `handle` pointers are more efficient at the cost of thread safety.

 ### Allocation of `strong` pointers